 What is Ljubljana like for vegans?
-It still has a long way to go when it comes to catering for us, but follow this guide to find some great places to eat.
+Follow this guide to find some great places to eat.

 I’m not sure if the city is known for culinary excellence, but it should be – they seem to know how to make and serve great food.